How to not live paycheck to paycheck anymore.

 Step #2: Track Your Spending

 It’s easy to track your spending, but it does take time.
 You will need to write down everything that you buy and what budget category that item falls under.
+If you buy a 50 cent candy bar, write it down under the “Food” category.

-This exercise gives you a huge amount of insight about how you are spending and exactly where your money is going.
+This exercise gives you a huge amount of insight into how you are spending and exactly where your money is going.
 Sometimes, we don’t realize how much a few bucks here or there add up, but they do!

 Step #3: Cut Out Unnecessary Expenses